-On December 3, 2021, we entered into a two-year distribution agreement with Westlake Omics Biotechnology, Ltd, in Hangzhou, China with the belief that they were capable of rapidly expanding the market for Barocyclers in China.
+On December 3, 2021, we entered into a two-year distribution agreement with Westlake Omics Biotechnology, Ltd, in Hangzhou, China, with the right to terminate the Agreement during the second year.
+On January 15, 2023 we terminated the distribution agreement with Westlake Omics.